 well you know there’s no studies that have shown that one probiotic is really better than another.
 As far as I’m concerned you aren’t where you want to be so let’s try it.”

 Well, OK then.
 I have to give him credit he’s used to my preference for non-pharmaceutical options and I think he knows that at no point do I hold out hope that he will find anything more wrong with me than IBS.
-(At this point I actually think my current increase in symptoms is related to endometriosis).

 So, try it I did. (she says in her best Yoda voice).